cbusch-pivotal/stl-cloud-native-spring-workshop/README.md

 # Cloud Native Workshop
-Cloud Native Application Architectures with Spring and Cloud Foundry
+Cloud Native Application development with Spring and Cloud Foundry.

-## Overview
 Join Pivotal and Perficient for a full-day hands-on workshop to introduce key concepts in modern cloud native application development and delivery.
 This workshop will introduce concepts of cloud-native and Spring application development along with Pivotal Cloud Foundry.
 The labs will leverage Spring Boot and Actuator, Spring Data, and other Spring projects.

 Registration link <tbd>